jnv/lists/README.md

 * [scalable-css-reading-list](https://github.com/davidtheclark/scalable-css-reading-list) – Collected dispatches from The Quest for Scalable CSS.
 * [search-engine-optimization](https://github.com/marcobiedermann/search-engine-optimization) – Checklist / collection of Search Engine Optimization (SEO) tips and technics.
 * [secure-email](https://github.com/OpenTechFund/secure-email) – Overview of projects working on next-generation secure email.
+* [SecLists](https://github.com/danielmiessler/SecLists) – Is the security tester's companion.
+It's a collection of multiple types of lists used during security assessments, collected in one place.
+* [Security_list](https://github.com/zbetcheckin/Security_list) – Great security list for fun and profit.
 * [services-engineering](https://github.com/mmcgrana/services-engineering) – A reading list for services engineering, with a focus on cloud infrastructure services.
 * [shareable-links](https://github.com/vinkla/shareable-links) – URLs for sharing on social media.
 * [shellshocker-pocs](https://github.com/mubix/shellshocker-pocs) – Proof of concepts and potential targets for Shellshock.